I am a passionate Full-stack Developer and Team Leader who is constantly

 Yes.
 There are several options:

-- You can navigate to the Google document and see the same info there.
+You can navigate to the Google document and see the same info

 If you need more information, please feel free to contact me.